Essien-glory/Top-2000-Companies-Globally-in-2020/README.md

 **VISUALIZATION**

-1.Ranking top 1 in Country is the USA with a total of $11,164 billion dollars.
+1.Ranking top 1 in Sales is the USA with a total of $11,164 billion dollars.

 With Walmart making the highest sales in 2020, followed by Royal dutch shell.